 Tues eve.
 It is election day.
 Have been to the Y.L.M.I.A.
 Do not know as yet how it will turn out but do not care much.
 Believe we have got Statehood assured so far as the vote is concerned and that means sufferage for women.

 This is her final testimony:

 “Ever since I could understand, the gospel has meant everything to me…It has been my very breath, my mantle of protection against temptation, my consolation in sorrow, my joy and glory throughout all my days, and my hope of eternal life.
 ‘The kingdom of God or nothing’ has been my motto.”

 I love to see all the good that Ruth was involved in.
 Clearly, she saw all things spiritual and having to do with eternal importance.
 She stepped up to the bar, even when it was uncomfortable for her.
-She sacrificed her meetings for family when it was necessary.
+She sacrificed her meetings for the family when it was necessary.
 Her church meetings were just as important as her political meetings.
 And enjoying associations with her friends was important as well.
 She was just a woman, but a vibrant, happy, spirited, faithful, strong, fearless, and loving woman.
-We can all take a lesson.
+We can all learn from her example.